ryanzhou7/fastapp_course_v2/chapters/ch1.md

 The [FastAPI-template](https://github.com/s3rius/FastAPI-template) tool that generates our project requires poetry, which we need to first setup.

-### Poetry setup
+## Poetry setup

 Poetry is like npm but for python, it has several features that pip doesn't have, install it per the [guide here](https://python-poetry.org/docs/#installing-with-pipx).

 First, [install pipx](https://pipx.pypa.io/stable/installation/) via `$ brew install pipx && pipx ensurepath`.

-Then, `$ pipx install poetry`.
+Then, install poetry with `$ pipx install poetry`.

-### fastapi_template setup
+## fastapi_template setup

-Now that you installed poetry with pipx, install `fastapi_template` with `pipx install fastapi_template` and verify
+Now that you installed poetry with pipx, install `fastapi_template` with `pipx install fastapi_template` and verify via:

 `$ fastapi_template --version`

+Run `$ fastapi_template --help` helpful explanations.

 You are ready to create the project now.
-Change to the root of your repository and run to obtain a new folder named `fastapp`:
+Change directory to where you like the project folder to be and run:

 `$ fastapi_template -n fastapp --quiet --api-type rest --db none --orm none --ci none`

-Explanation of flags used
+Explaiation of flags used

 - `-n fastapp`: Project name
 - `--quiet`: don't ask me questions for extra options